Green cars headline auto show, but India not ready

 Global hybrid vehicle leader Toyota Motor Corp sold its 3-millionth hybrid car in March 2011.
 The U.S. and Japanese markets account for the overwhelming majority of hybrid sales.

 "India is ready for good fuel efficiency.
-But hybrid, no, I don't think so," said Andy Palmer, executive vice president of Nissan Motor Co, recognized as a global leader in low-emission technology vehicles.
+But hybrid, no, I don't think so," said Andy Palmer, executive vice president of Nissan Motor Co, recognised as a global leader in low-emission technology vehicles.

 "It's an expensive way of topping up the last 10 percent of a fuel engine's capability.
 Hybrid isn't the answer for India," Palmer said.